SailingCoder/grafana-mcp-analyzer/README_EN.md

 3. 📊 **Multi-datasource support**: Supports various Grafana data sources like Prometheus, MySQL, Elasticsearch
 4. 💡 **Smart recommendations**: Not only displays monitoring data but also provides specific optimization suggestions
 5. 🚀 **Efficiency boost**: No need to manually analyze charts - AI directly interprets Grafana data and provides analysis conclusions
+6. 💡 **Small size**：The size of the package is very small, only 52KB

 ---